Save on Business Energy

-- Better management over multiple sites- It doesn’t matter if you have just 2 business locations, or 8, a multi-site meter helps you manage your business energy contract more efficiently.
-This means you will have one renewal date, so your business doesn’t roll onto an expensive tariff.
+- Better management over multiple sites- It doesn’t matter if you have just 2 business locations, or 8, a multi-site meter helps you manage your business energy.
+This means you will have one renewal date.
+This helps avoid rolling over onto an expensive tariff.

 Which Businesses Have These Meters?

-Typically, most larger business who use lots of energy will also benefit from a half-hourly meter.
-These meters take automatic meter readings every 30 minutes and send them directly to the supplier.
+Larger business with high energy usage will benefit from a half-hourly meter.
+These meters take automatic meter readings every 30 minutes.
+These readings will be sent directly to the supplier.
 This can help a business get a handle on their energy consumption to help them become more energy efficient.

-28-day contracts are no longer available, but they are still around with businesses who have not switched their energy since market deregulation.
-The rates are variable per unit and can be quite expensive as they can increase or decrease month to month.
+28-day contracts are no longer available.
+They still exist with businesses who have not switched their energy since market deregulation.
+The rates are variable per unit and can be quite expensive.

-The rate you pay for energy may increase or decrease throughout the duration of the contract depending on market rates at the time.
-This tariff means businesses won’t always pay the same month to month, but it can save you money depending on how the market is changing.
+The rate you pay for energy may increase or decrease throughout the duration of the contract.
+This depends on market rates at the time.
+This tariff means businesses won’t always pay the same month to month.
+It can be attractive for businesses who want some flexibility with their business energy.

-Fixed-term contracts allow businesses to lock in the price of their energy, so it won’t increase in price throughout the duration of the contract.
-It’s important to note that businesses won’t pay any less either if the market prices go down.
+Fixed-term contracts allow businesses to lock in the price of their energy.
+The price will remain the same throughout the duration of the contract.
+Companies will not benefit from cheaper rates if the market prices go down.

-A rollover contract happens when a business doesn’t negotiate a new contract when it comes to an end.
-The business will be signed up for another year, and it is not a good idea to let this happen because you’ll be charged at one of the suppliers most expensive rates.
+A rollover contract happens when a business doesn’t negotiate a new contract.
+The business will be signed up for another year.
+This should be avoided as supplier will charge the most expensive rates.

 Deemed rate contract

-A deemed rate contract, also known as an out-of-contract tariff, is a rolling contract with expensive rates arranged by the suppliers.
+A deemed rate contract is also known as an out-of-contract tariff.
+This is a rolling contract with expensive rates arranged by the suppliers.
 This happens when no contract is formally agreed with the business.

-Every business tariff is fixed for a minimum of 12 months, but some contracts can last up to 3 years.
+Every business tariff is fixed for a minimum of 12 months.
+Some contracts can last up to 3 years.
 You’re tied into this agreement until it expires.
-If you fail to switch suppliers at the end of the agreement, or if you do not negotiate new terms, you will likely be placed on out-of-contract rates which are typically very high.
+If you fail to switch suppliers at the end of the agreement you will likely be placed on out-of-contract rates.
+These are typically very high.

-It’s important to know when your renewal date is and take steps to make sure your business switch goes smoothly.
-The process for switching business energy suppliers usually takes four to six weeks.
+It’s important to know your renewal date.
+Comparing business energy early can help make the switch go smoothly.
+Switching suppliers usually takes four to six weeks.